 As discussed previously, communities working with a land trust should designate in their MOU a single land trust point of contact to communicate with the landowner regarding a potential voluntary land conservation purchase or donation.
 The community members and the land trust need to present a united front to the landowner.
-The worst thing that can happen is undisciplined communications from multiple sources where the landowner feels that that the land trust and community partner are disorganized, or sees that he or she can "play" members of the community against each other or the land trust, and convince the community to pressure the land trust to pay more or act more quickly than the land trust can responsibly promise.
-The key community should agree on who should lead the negotiations and communications with the landowner.
+The worst thing that can happen is undisciplined communications from multiple sources where the landowner feels that that the land trust and community partner are disorganized, or sees that they can "play" members of the community against each other or the land trust, and convince the community to pressure the land trust to pay more or act more quickly than the land trust can responsibly promise.
+The key community groups may have one or more very experienced and knowledgeable negotiators.
+The land trust and community should agree on who should lead the negotiations and communications with the landowner.
 We recommend that all communications with the landowner funnel through a land trust single point of contact so there is no confusion or mixed messages sent from multiple sources to the landowner, and so that the land trust can keep the core community group informed.